 Animal protein in food - especially overcooked BBQ which is also rich in carcinogens

 As the defense against the attack of free radical species, our cells are equipped with antioxidant systems such as gluthation, superoxide dismutase (SOD) and catalase (CAT).
 These systems, however, can easily become overwhelmed and depleted in today toxic environment.

 Vitamin C consumes free radical species and consequently prevents depletion of the intra-cellular anti-oxidants to maintain cellular function at the highest level.

 Natural sources of Vitamin C include:

 How much Vitamin C we can take orally?
-No more than 10 gm daily in divided doses or less.
+No more than 10 gm or less daily in divided doses.
 This is due to irritation of the stomach by higher doses of Vitamin C. The solution is intravenous administration.

 In high doses given Vitamin C is not only a superb antioxidant (free radical scavenger) but also a chelation agent for heavy metals (removes heavy metals from the system).
 Heavy metals toxicity is often implicated in heart disease, cancer or neurologic diseases.

 Large doses (75 - 100 grams) of intravenous Vitamin C, can be used as supplementation to chemotherapy or radiation in the treatment of cancer.

 Indications for IV Vitamin C: